 Medical Editor: John P. Cunha, DO, FACOEP

-Propulsid (cisapride) is used to treat gastric reflux (the regurgitation of stomach acid into the esophagus), which is usually experienced as heartburn.
-It is a "prokinetic" agent that increases muscle contractions of the lower esophagus and the lower esophagus sphincter.
+Propulsid (cisapride) is a "prokinetic" agent that increases muscle contractions of the lower esophagus and the lower esophagus sphincter used to treat gastric reflux (the regurgitation of stomach acid into the esophagus), which is usually experienced as heartburn.
 The brand name Propulsid is no longer available in the U.S. Generic versions may be available.
-Common side effects include abdominal pain, nausea, or diarrhea, or increased frequency of urination.
+Common side effects of Propulsid (cisapride) include:

 Our Propulsid (cisapride) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.